 The relationship between Japan and its volcanoes

 The biggest highlight turns out to be Mount Fuji, the highest mountain found on the island of Honshu and also in the general archipelago of Japan.
-Known for its height, Mount Fuji has been portrayed in films and advertising pieces aimed at the country.
+Known for its height, Mount Fuji has already been portrayed in films and advertising aimed at the country.

-What some don't know is that the Mount Fuji it is also an active volcano, however, having a low risk of eruption, as observed by professionals who perform the service of hazard report, with a focus on environment of natural origin.
+What some don't know is that the Mount Fuji it is also an active volcano, however, having a low risk of eruption, as observed by the professionals who perform the service of hazard report, with a focus on environment of natural origin.

 And to explain more about the characteristics of this place, first it is important to talk about its origins, including the fact that this location is not actually an island, despite having been in the past.